Personality and History (Scroll down for most recent)

 Fall 2012: She was captured Oct.
 24 and her transmitter replaced before migration.
 Her original band colors remain the same.

-Spring 2013: Female #726 arrived by March 24 and was visually confirmed on March 27 during an aerial flight oer Necedah NWR in Wisconsin.
-ICF tracker Eva noted that this female may have been stolen away from her old mate #804 (#4-08) by the widowed #211 (#11-02).
-Sure enough, before May 3 the new pair had built a nest together..
+Spring 2013: Female #26-07 arrived by March 24 on Necedah NWR in Wisconsin.
+ICF This female may was soon stolen away from her old mate #4-08 (formerly #804) by the widowed #11-02 (formerly #211).
+Sure enough, before May 3 the new pair had built a nest together, but abandoned the nest in early May when an outbreak of black flies tormented many of the crane pairs off their nests.

 Back to "Meet the Flock 2007"